Manage Livepatch configurations at scale with Landscape

 To complete this tutorial, you will need a machine running Ubuntu Pro.
 If you are not running Ubuntu Pro, any other supported Ubuntu LTS will work, provided it has the following:

-ua status
+pro status

 SERVICE AVAILABLE DESCRIPTION

-esm-infra yes UA Infra: Extended Security Maintenance (ESM)
+esm-infra yes Expanded Security Maintenance for Infrastructure

 livepatch yes Canonical Livepatch service